isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 provides a non-programmatic way to manage user contexts associated with leases.

-The lease commands library is part of the open source code and is available to every Kea user.
+The Lease Commands library is part of the open source code and is available to every Kea user.

 .. note::